MK2112/nn-zero-to-hero-notes/T001 - State of GPT/T001 - State_of_GPT - Notes.md

 <img src="./img/Pasted%20image%2020231123163629.png" width="400" height="auto"/><br>Source: [LLaMA: Open and Efficient Foundation Language Models](https://arxiv.org/abs/2302.13971)

-Interestingly, LLaMA being smaller in parameter count achieves much higher performance than GPT-3 with its $175B$ parameters.
+Interestingly, LLaMA achieves much higher performance than GPT-3 while being smaller in parameter count (at $175B$ parameters).
 This is due to longer training runs and factors such as improved data quality and model architecture.
 LLaMA cost $\$5 \text{million}$ to train, requiring $2,048$ NVIDIA A100 GPUs to be run for $21$ days.
 This process results in the base LLaMA model.

 #### Pretraining with Batches

-Now, given we have such a setup and attained the training dataset, we now need to reshape it to most efficiently expose the model to the data through training.
+Given we have such a training setup and attained the pretraining dataset, we now need to shape and mend the text data so as to most efficiently expose the model to the contained information.

 **We define:**
 - $B$ as the batch size (e.g. $4$)